 The City of Lake Stevens is evolving from a small town to a large city.
-With growth in area and population, the City continues to create a distinctive identity and community aesthetic that identifies and unifies established public spaces.
+With growth in area and population, the City continues to create a distinctive identity and community that values public spaces.

-To accomplish the long-held goal of accommodating the demand for new and improved city services in our community, the City, Sno-Isle Libraries, and Lake Stevens Sewer District are exploring the potential for a private-public partnership to build a joint civic campus.
+To accomplish the long-held goal of accommodating the demand for new and improved city services in our community, the City, Sno-Isle Libraries, and Lake Stevens Sewer District are exploring the potential to build a joint civic campus.

-The City is leading an exploratory process to develop the properties located near 99th Avenue NE and Market Place in the Chapel Hill area.
+The City lead an exploratory process in 2021 to identify alternatives for the development of the properties located near 99th Avenue NE and Market Place in the Chapel Hill area.
 The City owns two parcels of land and Sno-Isle Libraries owns two parcels at this location.

-This process will include significant community engagement to develop plans for this mixed-use facility as a more efficient and inviting space for residents and visitors.
-This input is especially critical in setting the vision for the future of the library building.
+This process included significant community engagement to develop plan alternatives for this facility as a more efficient and inviting space for residents and visitors.
+This input was especially critical in setting the vision for a future library and city services building.

 The Lake Stevens Sewer District is interested in evaluating potential cost savings that may be a result of a shared location with the City of Lake Stevens and Sno-Isle Libraries.
 Their goal is to continue building and maintaining infrastructure to support growth in the community while ensuring compliance with all Federal and State laws.